krypton2355/rust-linuxgsm-watchdog/README.md

 Bump `timeouts.update` / `timeouts.mu` in JSON if SteamCMD is slow, or keep them strict if you prefer fail-fast and retry later.

+---

+### About

+As usual, code by [FlyingFathead](https://github.com/FlyingFathead/) with ChaosWhisperer meddling with the steering wheel.

+This repo's official URL: [https://github.com/FlyingFathead/rust-linuxgsm-watchdog](https://github.com/FlyingFathead/rust-linuxgsm-watchdog)

+**If you like this repo, remember to give it a star. ;-) Thanks.**